What is Bioheat?

 What about the cost?

-The cost of bioheat is running about the same as the cost of the co-op pricing for No.2 home heating oil.
+The cost of bioheat is running higher than the cost of the Co-op pricing for No.2 home heating oil.
 You can expect to pay a price that would be close to the price of oil if you were not in the Co-op.
 The industry is confident that demand as well as a heightened sense of responsibility and environmental stewardship, the cost of bioheat continues to become more competitive.
 With all energy costs rising, a B20 blend reflects the increase of petrodiesel also.
-Contact the Citizen's Oil Co-op to find out what current prices are or refer to our pricing page on this site.
+Contact the Citizen's Oil Co-op to find out what current prices are for bioheat.

 What towns are being served?

-Currently, about half of the towns in Connecticut are offering bioheat with the discounted price available through your co-op membership.
+Currently, about half of the towns in Connecticut are offering bioheat with the discounted price available through your Co-op membership.
 In locations where it is not currently available, you can get 10 neighbors interested in switching to bioheat and we might be able to get the company to serve your town.
 Click on the map above to see all towns presently served.

 Couple bioheat with a home energy audit to reduce the cost of heating while creating a cleaner environment.